mainmacjj/loanapp/README.md

 4. Then right click and select build with dependencies.

-5. After the downloads have finished Run with the server of your choice.
+5. After the downloads have finished Run with the server of your choice (my default was Glasfish 4.1).